-The proposed project is cost effective as it involves seeking replacements to existing equipment that is beyond its useful service life.
-Operation and maintenance costs to existing equipment will decrease at the completion of this project from the decrease in required labor and maintenance.
+The proposed project is cost effective as it involves seeking rehabilitation to an existing structure that has deteriorated.
+The completion of this structure will provide a new functional space as opposed to constructing a new office building.
 DEFA is unaware of any specific opposition to or controversy about this project.

-Does not create a new, or relocate an existing discharge to surface or ground waters, and will not result in substantial increases in the volume of discharge or the loading of pollutants from an existing source or from new facilities to receiving waters; and will not provide capacity to serve a population substantially greater than the existing population.
-This project involves the removal and replacement of equipment within the footprint of the existing treatment plant.
+Does not create a new, or relocate an existing discharge to surface or ground waters, will not result in substantial increases in the volume of discharge or the loading of pollutants from an existing source or from new facilities to receiving waters; and will not provide capacity to serve a population substantially greater than the existing population.
 The project will not increase wastewater discharges, nor provide capacity to serve a greater population.
 There will be no change in pollutant loading.
 Based upon Ohio EPA's review of the planning information and the materials presented in this Limited Environmental Review, we have concluded that there will be no significant adverse impacts from the proposed project as it relates to the environmental features discussed previously.
 This is because these features do not exist in the project area, the features exist but will not be adversely affected, or the impacts will be temporary and mitigated.
-This project will provide necessary improvements to the HVAC system at Southerly WWTP to allow for safe continued operation of Columbus' wastewater treatment.
-Contact Information Kristin Parrish Ohio EPA-DEFA PO Box 1049 Columbus, OH 43216-1049 (614) 644-3662 Email: kristin.parrish@epa.ohio.gov Exhibit 1: Project location map
+This project will provide a refurbished office space for personnel at the SWWTP to utilize that is structurally sound and safe from hazardous material.
+Contact Information Kristin Parrish Ohio EPA-DEFA PO Box 1049 Columbus, OH 43216-1049 Email: kristin.parrish@epa.ohio.gov Exhibit 1: Project location map